mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 17 - `src/swarm/interrupt.js`

+**In plain English:** a mailbox per agent.
+Messages from teammates queue up here and get slipped into the agent's conversation between turns - never in the middle of a tool call, never while a response is streaming.

 **What jcode does:** notifications - DMs, broadcasts, lifecycle events - are queued as soft interrupts and injected into a running agent at safe points, so